Bonanza: The Lost Episodes

 Candy and Jamie look at up at them from the ground floor of the living

 room.
-This scene was omitted from the syndication master by NBC for resyndication in 1988.
+This scene was cut from the syndication print by NBC editors in 1972.

 The second and following